 Evanston is a somewhat small city located in the state of Wyoming.
 With a population of 12,090 people and two constituent neighborhoods, Evanston is the eighth largest community in Wyoming.

-The education level of Evanston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 19.19% of adults 25 and older in Evanston have a college degree.
+The education level of Evanston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.19% of adults 25 and older in Evanston have a college degree.

 The per capita income in Evanston in 2010 was $24,363, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $97,452 for a family of four.
 However, Evanston contains both very wealthy and poor people as well.

 Evanston is a somewhat ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evanston residents report their race to be White, followed by Native American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.41% of the city’s residents.
 Important ancestries of people in Evanston include German, Irish, Dutch, and Italian.